 Welcome to Jamie Isaac’s World

-Classically trained in piano, part of the jazz scene in London – Isaac is a special musician who is releasing a new album and here we premiere his latest video “Maybe”
+Classically trained in piano, part of the jazz scene in London, Isaac is a special musician who is releasing a new album.
+We're premiering his latest video “Maybe” here.

-Though slamming the above names into a page together could be read as begging it, it’s just facts – they’re from the same area, all mates, all involved in each other’s music.
+Though slamming the above names into a page together could be read as begging it, it's just the facts—they’re from the same area, all mates, all involved in each other’s music.
 Jamie Isaac and King Krule even lived together at some point.
-Back then, they were in youth’s golden period – the tailend of your teens, when you’re just getting into smoking weed, discovering music, film.
+Back then, they were in youth’s golden period—the tailend of your teens, when you’re just getting into smoking weed, discovering music, film.
 The two musicians were young and on the same journey together, moving from hip-hop records then into the jazz songs they sampled, quickly becoming enveloped in the worlds of Chet Baker and Paul Desmond.

 You can find Ryan on Twitter.